elviswind/the_helix/docs/development_plan.md

 ### **Checkpoint 3: The "Thinking" Orchestrator Agent**

+**IMPORTANT** LLM used in this project is accessed via ollama, which is hosted on ip 192.168.1.15, the model name is "gemma3:27b".

 **Demo Goal:** Introduce the first LLM.
 The `Orchestrator Agent` now dynamically generates the **Thesis and Antithesis missions** and their respective `ResearchPlans` based on the user's actual query.
 The system is no longer canned; it is reasoning about opposition.

 *   **Ticket ID:** `CP3-T301`